Physics-constrained, low-dimensional models for MHD: First-principles and data-driven approaches: Deriving constraints on projection-based models

-For an explicit calculation of the model coefficients, the first and second order spatial derivatives for $\rho$, $\bm{B}_u$, and $\bm{B}$ (and $B_T$ if the MHD model evolves temperature) must be well-approximated in the region of experimental interest.
-In some cases, high-resolution diagnostics can resolve these quantities in a particular region of the plasma.
-Even if this data is available, computing these inner products and evaluating the nonlinear terms in the model is expensive, because the fields have the original spatial dimension $D$.
+Now that we have illustrated how global conservation laws manifest as structure in Galerkin models, we could compute the coefficients in Eq.~\eqref{eq:Galerkin_model} and evolve the subsequent model.
+However, in order to calculate the model coefficients, spatial derivatives for $\rho$, $\bm{B}_u$, and $\bm{B}$ (and $B_T$ if temperature is evolved) must be well-approximated in the region of experimental interest.
+In some cases, high-resolution diagnostics can resolve these quantities in a particular plasma region.
+Even if the high-quality data is available, for instance through simulations, computing these inner products and evaluating the nonlinear terms is expensive, because the fields have the original spatial dimension $D$.
+This somewhat reduces the usefulness of projection-based model reduction.
 Fortunately, there are hyper-reduction techniques from fluid dynamics~\cite{benner2015survey}, such as the discrete empirical interpolation method (DEIM)~\cite{chaturantabut2009discrete}, QDEIM~\cite{drmac2016new}, missing-point estimation (MPE)~\cite{astrid2008missing} and gappy POD~\cite{willcox2006unsteady,carlberg2013gnat}, which can enable efficient computations.
-Instead of using hyper-reduction, we will now turn to a data-driven approach, and avoid explicitly computing the coefficients in Eq.~\eqref{eq:Galerkin_model}.
-There are three reasons we have derived the POD-Galerkin model here: 1) it indicates that we can search for systems of ODEs consisting only up to quadratic polynomials, 2) it motivates the discussion of constraints in the companion article~\cite{kaptanoglu2021structure}, and 3) it provides a theoretical basis for using hyper-reduction techniques in the future.
+Instead of using hyper-reduction, we will turn to emerging and increasingly sophisticated machine learning methods in Section~\ref{sec:sindy} to discover Galerkin models from data.
+There are two primary reasons we have derived the POD-Galerkin model structure here anyways: 1) it indicates that we can search plasma datasets for systems of ODEs consisting only up to quadratic polynomials, 2) it provides a theoretical basis for projection-based model reduction and hyper-reduction techniques in future MHD work.